yakovbronnikov/FunMath/README.md

 ## User Suggestions
 - Add Leaderboard
-- Upload the app on google play
+- Upload the app on Google Play
 - Add more complex math operations

 ## Support or Contact